Last Updated on December 27, 2020

 I was honestly surprised to see that some of the areas of the Salt Cathedral indicated they were wheelchair-accessible.

-After the tour finishes, you have to walk back out the same way you went in.
+After the tour finishes, you must return the same way you went in.
 There is no separate exit at the end of the tour.
 I got over 10,000 steps that day, but my tour also included a hike at Guatavita Lake.

 To further increase tourism, the cathedral has been expanded into a Salt Park, with a museum of mining and mineralogy.
-Sadly, I didn’t have time to visit the clumbing wall.
-Or the “Brine Museum,” to learn about the exciting process of extracting salt from halite.
+Sadly, I didn’t have time to visit the climbing wall.
+Or the “Brine Museum,” to learn about the process of extracting salt from halite.
 But perhaps you will!